JonathanGrossman/mongodb_basics/02_mongodb_node.md

 The example above uses the .`updateOne()` method to update the document having an `_id` of `ObjectID("5fa406ec3f4b71a70ae05dab")` by changing the value of `first` from `Jane` to `enaJ`.
 The code then console logs the return value `updated_user`.
 Look through that return value in your console.
 It has a lot of information about the update, some of which you may want to use to help make your application more robust.

 After console logging the returned update object, the example then uses the `.findOne()` method to get the same document so that you can console log it and see that the update did in fact occur.
+The second console log (`console.log(one_db_user)`) prints `{ _id: 5fa406ec3f4b71a70ae05dab, first: 'enaJ', last: 'Doe' }`.
+Update successful!

 ### .updateMany()